 I prefer it in a salad so that I can cover it with all kinds of other good stuff.
-As Popeye already knows, spinach acts as a great muscle builder and is a rich source of omega 3s and folate which help to reduce the risk of heart disease, stroke and osteoporosis.
+As Popeye already knows, spinach acts as a great muscle builder and is a rich source of omega 3s and folate which help to reduce the risk of heart disease, stroke, and osteoporosis.
 Rumor has it that this food is also great for improving a particular type of performance unique to men.
-This is due to the fact that spinach is said to improve blood flow.
+This is because spinach is said to improve blood flow.
 I don’t need this kind of help, but I don’t see the need to lay off the spinach either.

 These are the foods that you should make a concentrated effort to eat every day.
 Find a way to get them into your daily schedule.
-In addition, you should balance out this daily regimen with some protein.
+Also, you should balance out this daily regimen with some protein.
 I prefer turkey or salmon.
-Usually I’ll combine one or the other with a combination of the foods I’ve already mentioned.
+Usually, I’ll combine one or the other with a combination of the foods I’ve already mentioned.
 There are a few other foods that have been noted as incredibly beneficial for the reasons I have already highlighted.
 They include carrots and whole grains.
-I don’t seem to get to these as much but what do you expect I can’t eat everything everyday.
+I don’t seem to get to these as much but what do you expect I can’t eat everything every day.

-Stick to these foods as regularly as you can and you are certain to reap the benefits on a daily basis.
+Stick to these foods as regularly as you can and you are certain to reap the benefits daily.
 Chow for now!